jules2689/trudeau/docs/2020-04-21/pre_news.md

 Yeah.
 and it is crazy, rosey, that less than a week ago we were sitting here talk about the aid package that the federal government was announcing for the sector based on numbers that already looked terrible and just in the last 24 hours as David and you both point out got a whole lot worse.
 Specifically that benchmark price for United States oil, at least the contracts for may is concerned.
-They are a bit better in June But there is so much instability.
+They are a bit better in June.
+But there is so much instability.
 The reserves right now are so high, the storage capacity is full pretty much all over.
 We saw that price war between Russia and Saudi Arabia take place that really deflated prices below what they were thanks to a huge increase in demand. and that agreement that was reached about supply a few weeks ago ended up basically doing nothing for oil prices.